• Skip to primary navigation

 Freeze until hardened, about 5-10 minutes.
 Break into pieces (customize this to your preferred size) and serve.

-white hand picking up piece of peppermint bark.
+Picking up piece of homemade peppermint bark.

 👩🏼🍳 Expert Tips